 sudo snap remove juju --purge

-In this tutorial we’ve successfully deployed MongoDB, added/removed replicas, added/removed users to/from the database, and even enabled and disabled TLS.
-You may now keep your Charmed MongoDB deployment running and write to the database or remove it entirely using the steps in Remove Charmed MongoDB and Juju.
+In this tutorial we’ve successfully deployed Kafka, added/removed replicas, added/removed users to/from the cluster, and even enabled and disabled TLS.
+You may now keep your Charmed Kafka deployment running or remove it entirely using the steps in Remove Charmed Kafka and Juju.
 If you’re looking for what to do next you can:

-- Check out our Charmed offerings of PostGres and Kafka.
+- Check out our Charmed offerings of PostGres and MongoDB.

 - Read about High Availability Best Practices